What is ANOVA?

-Welch’s F Test ANOVA
+Welch’s F-test ANOVA

-- There are few or no outliers in the continuous/discrete data.
+- There are few or no outliers in the continuous/discrete data

-Stats iQ rank-transforms the data (replaces values with their rank ordering) and then runs the same ANOVA on that transformed data.
+Stats iQ rank-transforms the data (replaces values with their rank ordering) and then runs a ranked ANOVA on that transformed data.

 Stats iQ runs Games-Howell tests regardless of the outcome of the ANOVA test (as per Zimmerman, 2010).
-Stats iQ shows unranked or ranked Games-Howell pairwise tests based on the same criteria as those used for ranked vs. unranked ANOVA, so if you see “Ranked ANOVA” in the advanced output, the pairwise tests will also be ranked.
+Stats iQ shows unranked or ranked Games-Howell pairwise tests based on the same criteria as those used for ranked vs. unranked ANOVA, so if you see ‘Ranked ANOVA’ in the advanced output, the pairwise tests will also be ranked.

 Additionally, while Stats iQ does not show results of pairwise tests for any group with less than four values, those groups are included in calculating the degrees of freedom for the other pairwise tests.